-tHE fILM WILL BE AIRED IN THE UK ON SUNDAY 20TH JANUARY AT 9PM, BBC FOUR
+tHE fILM AIRED IN THE UK ON SUNDAY 20TH JANUARY AT 9PM, BBC FOUR

->

-> Melbourne, London and The Rodd were homes to Nolan and when questioned of his nationality 'the singular answer he gave his Australian colleagues in Folkestone: Earthling.' - Transferences: Sidney Nolan in Britain, by Dr. Rebecca Daniels.
-This idea of Nolan travelling and settling across the globe is captured within the film, along with his drive to innovate and experiment in every piece he produced.
+Melbourne, London and The Rodd were homes to Nolan and places that sparked his creativity.
+When questioned about which country he belonged to Nolan simply described himself as an 'Earthling' ... 'a citizen of the planet'.
+This idea of Nolan travelling and settling across the globe was captured within the film, along with his drive to innovate and experiment in every piece he produced.

->

-> We see Nolan's life through his paintings, including the iconic Ned Kelly series, and thus ending at The Rodd with the haunting spray paintings some of you may have seen last summer in our gallery.
+Nolan's life is seen through his paintings, including the early iconic Ned Kelly series, and ending at The Rodd with the haunting spray paintings.

->

-> 'The subject's voiceover at the start reflects on the unique quality of Australia's dappled light and, from there, this beautifully composed portrait of artist Sidney Nolan grows into a thoughtful and illuminating reflection on his life and work.
+'The subject's voiceover at the start reflects on the unique quality of Australia's dappled light and, from there, this beautifully composed portrait of artist Sidney Nolan grows into a thoughtful and illuminating reflection on his life and work.
 Featuring interviews with family members, as well as contributions from art critics, curators, historians and gallery directors, it introduces a charming and ambitious man who was proud of his working-class origins and became an avid traveller.

 Impressions from those travels were captured in a range of paintings, including series on Central Australia, Africa and Antarctica.
 As well as his better-known work, such as the iconic Kelly paintings, the film devotes attention to lesser-known but notable efforts, such as the Adelaide Ladies and the Aboriginal Deaths in Custody series.
 While emphasising Nolan's enthusiasm for new tools and technology, it also takes in his pioneering pieces involving animal carcasses and his passion for Polaroids.